ImoutoHeaven/crust-order-status/README.md

 - `--input` (optional): The path to the text file containing CIDs and file details.
 If --input arg is omitted, program will ask for user-input interactively.
 - `--out` (optional): The path to save the generated log file.
 If omitted, the log file will be saved in the current directory.
+- `--save-log=true/false` (optional): Decide whether program save logs at default output directory.
+Default is false which means program will NOT save log at current path.
+This argument is omitted when combining usage with ```--out``` argument, which will force-save log at the specified out path.

 The input text file should be structured as follows: